The next paragraph will briefly explain the two different scheduling modes available on Sablono. They can be found in the Project Settings.

 Don't worry!
 Switching between manual and auto scheduling will never delete any dates even if the results may differ heavily between both modes.
 If you are not satisfied with the results of the other mode, you can switch back anytime.

 This mode should only be used if you are not planning to setup dependencies between you deliverables on Sablono as those will not be included into the schedule calculation.
 The calculation run will works like this:

 - If you defined start or due date for your deliverables, Sablono will automatically schedule the activities, after assigning a process template to deliverables.
 This calculation is done separately for all deliverables.

-- If you defined start and due date for your deliverables, Sablono will use the user-defined start date to calculate the earliest start and end and the user-defined end date to calculate latest start and end.
+- If you defined start and due date for your deliverables, Sablono will use the user-defined start date to calculate the earliest dates and the user-defined end date to calculate latest dates.
 If only one of the two is defined, only earliest or latest dates will be calculated.